Tectus mauritianus: Description

 The height of the shell varies between 40 mm and 60 mm, its diameter between 40 mm and 55 mm.
 The imperforate, solid shell has a conical shape.
 It is marbled and maculated with green, brown and rose-color on a whitish ground.
 The 10–12 whorls are planulate, bearing vaulted or solid tubercles which project at the sutures and upon the periphery of the body whorl, where they number about 16.
 The whorls are covered with oblique small folds, so interrupted as to appear more or less in spiral series.
-The base of the shell is flat, white an yellowish, unicolored, all over concentrically lirate.
+The base of the shell is flat, white a yellowish, unicolored, all over concentrically lirate.
 The lirae are smooth, narrow, separated by shallow grooves as wide or wider than the ridges, and continuous within the aperture upon the parietal wall.
 The aperture is transverse.
 The outer wall is lirate within.
 The basal margin is straight, bearing, within, a strong acute revolving lamella, opposite to a similar but smaller one upon the parietal wall.
 The columella is short, with a very strong acute median spiral fold.